tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 *b) Derive the relationship between greenhouse and greenhouse section.
 Is this a strong or weak relationship?*
 - Weak
 *c) Derive the relationship between greenhouse section and fruit.*
+- Binary Relationship - One to one - Mandatory
 *d) Fill in the remaining relationships that you have identified in the business rules.*
+ -